pepitoria/BlinkoAndroid/README.md

 ## TODO/Roadmap:
 - ~~Login with user and password~~
 - List notes
+  - Delete blinkos/notes/todos
+  - Mark todo as done
+- Search notes
   - ~~filter by search term~~
   - ~~filter by tags~~
+  - improve search (search by different terms/tags at the same time)
 - Edit note
-  - transform blinko to note
+  - ~~transform blinko to note~~
-  - transform note to blinko
+  - ~~transform note to blinko~~
   - list available tags to be used